Helpful Gardening Tips

 The variety of colors allows gardeners to choose to stay with one solid color or plant various colors in the same area or flower pot to create a unique arrangement.

-When planted closely together in abundance, phlox create a dense and vibrant appearance that boosts the appearance of any landscape, yard, or garden.
+When planted closely together in abundance, Phlox creates a dense and vibrant appearance that boosts the appearance of any landscape, yard, or garden.
 A beautiful choice is to choose color hues to plant next to each other to create a cheerful and serene environment.